jjjeorgee/Nigeria_Covid_Stats_Analysis/README.md

 - And this is a visualization of this analysis in tableau ![2D1B1127-3396-4C45-9C4C-F4F4DAF27ABE](https://user-images.githubusercontent.com/98137996/180660220-10461076-5f6d-4ddd-b0c8-b5bb0058662f.jpeg)
 As may be observed from the visualization;
 - Edo had the highest deaths per infections of all the states.

 - Anambra had the lowest deaths per infections of all the states.

-- Kogi does not appear the chart as it had recorded no infection cases which could result in deaths
+- Kogi does not appear on the chart as it had recorded no infection cases which could result in deaths.

-- Lagos, although having infection rate, has one of the lowest death rates which could a product of multiple factors such as;
+- Lagos, although having the highest infection rate, has one of the lowest death rates which could be a product of multiple factors such as;
 > - high number of unreported or misreported deaths
 > - access to proper medical facilites
 > - early acess to vaccines.